vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 - `DB_NAME, COLLECTION_NAME `: database name and collectionname will be derived from the above NAMESPACE parameter.

 ```
-# Create a vector index and load data using LangChian libraries
+# Create a vector index and load data using LangChain libraries
 from pymongo import MongoClient

 from langchain.vectorstores.azure_cosmos_db import AzureCosmosDBVectorSearch,CosmosDBSimilarityType